EBISPOT/OLS-treeview/README.md

 # How to implement the plugin
 There are multiple ways of implementing the plugin:
 - You can download the javascript file stored in the build folder and include the file by using normal script tags.
 See the example html pages for more information. (<a href="https://github.com/LLTommy/OLS-treeview">github</a>)
-- The plugin is available as npm module - search for ols-treeview or follow <a href="https://www.npmjs.com/package/ols-treeview">this link</a>
+- The plugin is available as npm module - search for ols-treeview or follow <a href="https://www.npmjs.com/package/ols-treeview">this link</a> (use *npm install* and *npm run build* to install the dependencies and build and uglify the project)
 - The widget is listed on the <a href="http://www.biojs.io">bio.js website</a> where you could find other interesting visualisation for biological data

 # How to start the plugin